ITPNYU/ICM-2015/README.md

   * Landscape of HTML, CSS, and JavaScript
   * Other JS frameworks
   * Server-side vs. client-side
-* Participating in an open-source communitt
+* Participating in an open-source community
   * What are git and github?
+  * When should you post to a forum vs. file a github issue?
+  * Who makes these things?
 * Getting started, your first program
   * Drawing with numbers
   * Screen coordinates